What Do Interior Designer Do?

 Example of Interior Designer Job Plan, design, and furnish interiors of residential, commercial, or industrial buildings.
 Formulate design which is practical, aesthetic, and conducive to intended purposes, such as raising productivity, selling merchandise, or improving life style.
 May specialize in a particular field, style, or phase of interior design.

-Life As an Interior Designer: What Do They Do?
+Life As an Interior Designer

 - Advise client on interior design factors such as space planning, layout and use of furnishings or equipment, and color coordination.